OlaoluwaM/Wallpapers/README.md

 # Wallpapers

-A script that helps me compress my wallpapers
+A script that helps me compress my wallpapers.
+The actual images are backed up elsewhere